Parker0312/tfetch/README.md

 # tfetch
 My own fetch program (tubular fetch).
 Busted ass code, busted ass instructions.
-Join my server and/or dm me for help.
+You can customize it directly through the tfetch.py file (ascii and such).

 # Installation
 This is a bit tricky, so stay with me here.